 - Focus on the desired data to display with filters

 Kibana is the official interface of Elasticsearch.
 Users of Elasticsearch will find Kibana to be the most effective interface for discovering data insights and performing active management of the health of their Elastic Stack.

 Kibana addresses many use cases.
 Elastic has invested heavily in the innovation of the visualization interface.
 Users leverage the built-in features of Kibana for use cases such as APM, security analytics, business analytics, uptime monitoring, geospatial analytics, and more.

 Kibana has a strong support community.
 As an free and open interface, Kibana has seen strong adoption and community contribution.
 Kibana users’ levels of experience vary dramatically — documentation, instruction, and community support reflects this broad spectrum of expertise.
 Elastic also offers training and individual support to help users get up and running.

 Built-in and subscription-access features help users uncover and display their data insights.
 Kibana has dozens of features for data exploration, visualization, monitoring, and management.
 View the full Kibana features list.

 Is Kibana free?

-Yes, the open source features of Kibana are free to use under the Apache 2 license.
+Yes, Kibana is free to use under either the Elastic license or SSPL.
 Additional free features are available under the Elastic license.
 Below are the features available for free with the default distribution of the Elastic Stack: